seancmonahan/dactyl-chimera-keyboard/docs/index.md

  - The Black Pill is, in some ways, superior to even the Proton-C, however it is less popular and has a different pin layout.
 I do not own a Black Pill, so this guide does not cover it.
  - The Nice!Nano has the same shape and layout as a Pro Micro, but it adds bluetooth and battery charging.
 This microcontroller utilizes ZMK's wireless features. https://nicekeyboards.com/nice-nano/

+Microcontroller sockets:

+Hotswap switch sockets: I got my sockets from [KeyHive](https://keyhive.xyz/shop/kailh-sockets).
+Other vendors are listed here: https://www.reddit.com/r/MechanicalKeyboards/wiki/switch_suppliers

+Prototyping PCB:

+RJ-9 phone cord and jacks: I need to find something good before I can make a recommendation.

 3D printer filament: The Prusa Knowledge Base includes a handy catalog of materials, in both [list form](https://help.prusa3d.com/en/category/material-guide_220) and [Chart form](https://help.prusa3d.com/en/materials).
 Your local makerspace might already have rolls of filament for you to use.
 I used a combination of PETG arches and a PLA rack for Dactyl Chimera, more for the color combination than the printing performance.

 Screws: Did you think you could just pick random screws from Amazon and call it a day?
 Think again!
-The screws I use in Dactyl Chimera are horrible!
-The black coating on the nuts rubs off on my hands and one of the nuts is permanently jammed to the screw so I can no longer take my keyboard apart.
+The screws I used in my Dactyl Chimera are horrible!
+The black coating rubs off on my hands and one of the screws got jammed into place.
 I cannot recommend screws to you because I need better recommendations for myself!

-RJ-9 phone cord and jacks: Similar to the screws, I got the wrong product for this, and need to do a bit more shopping before I can make recommendations.

-Hotswap switch sockets: I got my sockets from [KeyHive](https://keyhive.xyz/shop/kailh-sockets).
-Other vendors are listed here: https://www.reddit.com/r/MechanicalKeyboards/wiki/switch_suppliers

-I still need to find an effective socket option for the microcontroller, especially considering the goal of interchangable thumb clusters.
-Stay tuned.

 ### Optional parts

 RGBs, OLEDs, Rotary encoders, and joysticks will populate this section... eventually.
-I still need to find good vendors for myself.
 All I know so far is...
 Amazon is not a good vendor if you want your OLEDs to arrive in one piece.

 ## Hand sizing chart

-*Dactyl Chimera's .stl files have similar spacing to a traditional Dactyl / Dactyl Manuform.
+*Dactyl Chimera's .stl files have similar spacing to a regular Dactyl Manuform.
 If you like the default Dactyl shape but need DC's shorter print times, you can skip this secion.*

 In order to use FreeCAD, you first need to download it.
 Do so here: https://www.freecadweb.org/ The bottom of FreeCAD's homepage also lists various social for troubleshooting issues.

-*For people who know what this means: Dactyl Chimera is currently **not compatible** with the [LinkStage3 branch.](https://www.freecadweb.org/), a.k.a.
-ThunderCAD.
-Some sketches automatically delete all of their constraints when opened.
-Use regular FreeCAD.
-Hopefully the next major revision of either LS3 or DC can fix this.*

 FreeCAD has an [official manual](https://wiki.freecadweb.org/Manual) but it covers a ton of non-keyboard stuff from Raytracing to architecture, and the manual is still a work in progress.
 I'll give you the basics here.